• How to find the latest info on the TRAIL CONDITIONS?

 Do I get a membership card when I join up?

 You sure do.
 Our goal is to have your new membership card or renewal stickers ready within 7 days after your registration and payment are completed.
-The club does not mail the cards to keep costs low.
+The club does mail the cards to new members only this year.
 Cards and stickers will be available for pickup at our various events early in the season.
 The trail ambassadors will have them at the warming hut during the weekends after the ski season starts.
-Please note that returning members will receive a renewal sticker for their cards.
+Please note that returning members only need to get a renewal sticker for their cards.

 Where is my membership card? or my sticker?